TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/sso/_index.md

 First, you must configure your OpenID Connect Provider to accept login requests from {{% tts %}} and to forward authentication to the callback address of your {{% tts %}} deployment.

-{{% tts %}} requires the following from the OpenID Connect Provider
+{{% tts %}} requires the following from the OpenID Connect Provider:

 - OpenID Discovery Address
 - Client ID
 - Client Secret

-And you must enter the following in the OpenID Connect Provider configuration
+And you must enter the following in the OpenID Connect Provider configuration:

 - Callback URL